Interesting Facts about Quinces

 Culinary Uses for Quinces

-Once our quince trees are ready, we will harvest the quince and use them on our seasonal tapas menu at the farm.
+Once our quince trees are ready, we will harvest the quince and use them on our seasonal grazing menu at the farm.
 You will see delicious quince desserts and quince pastes to accompany our selection of local cheeses.
 In the coming years when our quince trees are producing an abundance of fruit, we will make seasonal quince paste for sale in our Farm Store that make the perfect gift for loved ones or a special treat with crackers and cheese.

 In the meantime, check out this delicious quince recipe: